Haaland criticized over ‘difficult’ choice on Willow project

 She called Willow “a difficult and complex issue that was inherited” from previous administrations and noted that ConocoPhillips has long held leases to drill for oil on the site, in the National Petroleum Reserve-Alaska.

-“As a result, we have limited decision space,” she said, adding that officials focused on how to reduce the project’s footprint ”and minimize its impacts to people and to wildlife.”
+“As a result, we have limited decision space,” she said, adding that officials focused on reducing the project’s footprint and minimizing impacts to people and wildlife.
 The final approval reflects a substantially smaller project than ConocoPhillips originally proposed and includes a pledge by the Houston-based oil company to relinquish nearly 70,000 acres (28,000 hectares) of leased land that will no longer be developed, she said.

 Dallas Goldtooth, a senior strategist for the Indigenous Environmental Network, called it ”problematic” that Haaland’s video was the Biden administration’s primary voice on Willow.
 Biden himself has not spoken publicly on the project.